jblindsay/whitebox-tools/readme.txt

 Version 0.1X.X (XX-XX-2019)
 - Added support for reading and writing the BigTIFF format.
-This has resulted in numerous changes throughout the codebase as a reuslt of significant modification of ByteOrderReader and addition of ByteOrderWriter.
+This has resulted in numerous changes throughout the codebase as a result of significant modification of ByteOrderReader and addition of ByteOrderWriter.
 This change has touched almost every one of the raster format encoders/decoders.
 - Performance improvements have been made to the FlattenLakes (hydro-flattening) tool.